 Stray animals with no microchip are held for 5 days.
 Stray animals with a microchip are held for 14 days before they may be adopted by a new family.
 It’s important to check back regularly.

-There are fees to reclaim your pet, including a $25 per day room & board fee.
+There may be fees to reclaim your pet.
 Fees vary depending on how your animal was brought to the shelter, length of stay and procedures required by law prior to being released from custody.